J-Marvin/CSSWENG-AY2021T3-S11-G3/README.md

 4. the server can be accessed through any web browser at `http://localhost:3000`

 ## Instructions for building executable
+1. Follow steps 1-2 in **Instructions for running the application**
+2. run `npm run postinstall` to install necessary dependencies
-1. run `npm run dist`
+3. run `npm run dist`
-2. wait for the build to finish
+4. wait for the build to finish
-3. run `npm run postinstall` to install necessary dependencies
-4. access the executable at dist/win-unpacked
+5. access the executable at release/Disciples Christian Church.exe

 ### Resetting the db
 1. delete `church.db`